avimehenwal/mydocs/content/lifestyle/innerengineering.md

 * Use memory as a wisdom, so that you do not fall into same trap.
 Do not forget
   * either become wise to become wounded with it.
 * We thankyou for the gift of companionship
+* Nearly 70% diseases in last 50 years are Zootonic

+## How to choose a partner?

+> Joyful face is always a beautyful face

+* What is the one thing that always makes a person wonderful?
+* Needs
+  * physical Needs
+  * social needs
+  * financial needs
+* What world throws at you not your choice, what you make out of it using Intelligence is the point

+### Long term

+> Rope of your being with

+* Trust
+* Cheerleader
+* Deep sense of invlovement
+* Laws of attraction - Geometric body
+  * women sense of smell si very strong
+* Inspirations, better each other up
+* Dealing with resentment and jealousy
+* Adjust with each others bullshit
+* The man going to temple and the man going to bar are seeking the same thing
+* Everybody shall pass in life, question is how to make it profound.
+* Journey from constipated to $\implies$ consciousness
+  * Expand your intent

 ## Questions